dragino/dragino2/README.md

 IoT Mesh -- A Generic OpenWrt Version with mesh, IoT, VoIP support for Dragino Devices (obsolete)
 ===============

-This repository is base on OpenWrt Attitude Adjustment 12.09. the newest source is moved to OpenWrt Barrier Breaker 14.07 at this link: [BB Source](https://github.com/dragino/openwrt-bb-1407).
-Please use new link for development.
+This repository is base on OpenWrt Attitude Adjustment 12.09. the newest source is moved to OpenWrt Barrier Breaker 14.07 at this link: [CC Source](https://github.com/dragino/openwrt-cc-15.05).
+Please use new source code for development.

 This repository is a generic OpenWrt version from Dragino devices such as:
 [MS14](http://www.dragino.com/products/mother-board.html), [HE](http://www.dragino.com/products/linux-module/item/87-he.html) and [Yun Shield](http://www.dragino.com/products/yunshield.html).